Bekjo3/sudoz/README.md

 # Sudo - Social Media App

 ### Introduction
-is an image sharing web application that allows users to post, filter, and discover images based on categories.
+Sudo is an image sharing web application that allows users to post, filter, and discover images based on categories.
 The app offers a functional search feature, user profiles, Google authentication, post comments, and related posts for an enhanced image sharing experience.

 ### Features
 - Image Posting: Users can upload and share images with the community.